sai-manoj-v/DS-ALGO/README.md

 # Data-Structures
-Code for all the data structures in Java and Python
+Code for all major data structures in Java and Python